DIY Half-Moon Dream Catcher With Bead Detail

 - Tibetan bead spacers

 How to make a half-moon dream catcher with bead detail

-To draw the half-moon you can either download and print this template or use two round objects; one large and one about ½ the size of the larger object.
-Place the larger round object on your piece of wood and trace all the way around.
+To draw the half-moon, you can either download and print this template or use two round objects, one large and one about ½ the size of the larger object.
+Place the larger round object on your piece of wood and trace it all the way around.
 Place the second “round object” just off-center on the larger circle and trace.

 Cut the half-moon out with a jigsaw.